vivekkant/returnscalculator/README.md

 # xirrcalculator
-A python module that calculates XIRR for a portfolio on annualised basis
+A python module that calculates varous returns CAGR, XIRR etc.

+print (i)
+hello this is editatble
+hello